Curriculum

 • Basic nonlinear optical effects

-• Advanced quantum theory (8 credits)
+• Advanced Quantum Theory (8 credits)

 This course is only available to students who have already sufficiently covered either of the two courses above or equivalent during their previous studies.
 If you are an admitted or enrolled student at ASP, please discuss this option with your study coordinator before the start of the lecture period of the first semester (mid October).

-• Theoretical solid state physics (8 credits)
+• Theoretical Solid State Physics (8 credits)

 This course is only available to students who have already sufficiently covered either of the two courses above or equivalent during their previous studies.
 If you are an admitted or enrolled student at ASP, please discuss this option with your study coordinator before the start of the lecture period of the first semester (mid October).